Malta Citizenship under Siege: Why Chetcuti Cauchi?

 In defence of the IIP, foreign players in the industry have argued that there is nothing wrong in people investing their way into a country, if they have the money as this is a well needed financial boost to the country's economy.

 Chetcuti Cauchi's Dr Jean-Philippe Chetcuti disagrees.
 "Citizenship should not be an over-the-counter transaction.
 A sale transaction involves the sale of a product to anyone offering the quoted price.
-With citizenship by investment, it’s very different.
+With Maltese citizenship by investment, it’s very different.
 An applicant first acquires residency in Malta, builds at least a year-long track record of connection with Malta that goes beyond physical presence.
-Meanwhile, a 6- to 8-month due diligence process in 4 levels is underway, requiring extensive disclosures about the personal and financial backgrounds.”
+Meanwhile, a 6- to 8-month due diligence process in 4 levels is under way, requiring extensive disclosures about the personal and financial backgrounds.”
 Dr Chetcuti continues “Only after one passes all these tests is the financial contribution due to the state.
-When the contribution is completed, the invest must complete the remainder of the minimum one year residency and only then is citizenship granted to the family applicant....”
+When the contribution is completed, the investor must complete the remainder of the minimum one year residency and only then is citizenship granted to the family applicant....”

 "A transaction like this, where money doesn’t guarantee the grant of citizenship cannot be fairly described as a sale of citizenship.”